-To clean and disinfect the water tank, refer to Section 6, Freshwater System (if equipped).
+To clean the water tank, refer to Section 6, Water Systems.

 Consult your authorized Cobalt dealer for winterization requirements.

 BOW TONNEAU COVER - OPTIONAL

 Follow these procedures to attach the bow tonneau cover:

 - 1. Open walk-thru doors. - 2.
 Starting at bow, slip bow opening over bow, work aft, and snap the cover to the boat. - 3.
 Close windshield center door and snap the canvas to the underside of the windshield. - 4.
 Install the adjustable tonneau cover support pole.
 Make sure the pole is perpendicular to the floor and adjust to "tent" the cover. - 5.
 Walk-thru doors may be closed if desired.